Robinhood Review 2023: Pros and Cons

 - The mobile app and online trading platform are known for their ease of use.

-- There are no account fees, nor are there account inactivity or ACH transfer fees.
+- There are no account or trading fees, nor are there account inactivity or ACH transfer fees

 - Robinhood lacks mutual funds and bonds.